Did you ever wish you could easily filter the images on your digital picture frame based on the date?

 The Exif information is sometimes removed from the file during photo manipulation.
 Saving an image without this data overhead will create an only slightly smaller file.
 But the difference is less than 1%, so there is no point in removing this information for your digital picture frame.

-An upcoming update to the Pi3D image viewer software (the one that creates these beautiful image transitions) later in 2019, will have the possibility to filter your images on specific dates or date ranges, so basically create a smart playlist.
+Since 2019 the Pi3D image viewer software (the one that creates these beautiful image transitions) has the possibility to filter your images on specific dates or date ranges, so basically create a smart playlist.

 This is so much better than static playlists.
 While I understand the utility of a fixed playlist for commercial applications, I don’t believe it makes much sense to have them for home use.